 If you can easily ditch some of them, do so.
-Because what that then does is free up some of the space in your cabinet that you can then use to create a cabinet pantry.
+Decluttering your kitchen will free up some of the space in your cabinet that you can then use to create a cabinet pantry.

 Sometimes the easiest way to obtain what we want is to get rid of some of the things that we already have.

-You really don’t need to spend thousands of dollars remodelling your kitchen to have your pantry dreams come to fruition.
+You really don’t need to spend thousands of dollars remodeling your kitchen to have your pantry dreams come to fruition.